dward2/BME547/Assignments/heart_rate_sentinel_server_assignment.md

 * `POST /api/heart_rate` that takes a JSON as follows:
   ```
   {
-      "patient_id": 1, # usually this would be the patient MRN
+      "patient_id": <patient_id>,
-      "heart_rate": 100
+      "heart_rate": <heart_rate>
   }
   ```
+  where
+  + `<patient_id>` is the patient medical record numbers
+  + `<heart_rate>` is the patient heart rate being recorded.

-  As with the `/api/new_patient` route, the patient_id may be sent as an integer or a string, and not necessarily the same as was sent in the `new_patient` call.
-For example, the id might be sent as a string such as `"1501"` in the `new_patient` call, but sent as an integer such as `1501` in the `heart_rate_ call`.
-The heart_rate may also be sent as an integer or string containing an integer.
+  As with the `/api/new_patient` route, the `<patient_id>` or `<heart_rate>`
+    values may be sent as an integer, a string containing an integer, or a string containing numbers and letters.
+And, it may not necessarily be the same as was sent in the `/api/new_patient` call.
+For example, the id might be sent as a string such as `"1501"` in the `new_patient` call, but sent as an integer such as `1501` in the `heart_rate` call.
+Integers and numeric strings should be accepted.
+Strings of mixed numbers and integers should be rejected.
+The actual heart rate will only be integers, not decimals.

-  The numeric values will only be integers, no decimals.
-As above, it is possible that letters will be included in either the `patient_id` or `heart_rate` and that data should be rejected.
-  This route should store the sent heart rate measurement in the record for the specified patient.
+  This route should store the sent heart rate measurement as an integer in the record for the specified patient.
 The [current date/time stamp](https://github.com/dward2/BME547/blob/main/Assignments/time_server_project.md#getting-current-datetime) of when the POST was received should also be stored with the heart rate measurement.
 If the posted heart rate is tachycardic for the specified